-- The LGBTQ+ community consists of lesbian, gay, bisexual, transgender, queer (or questioning), and other individuals.
+- The LGBTQ+ community consists of lesbian, gay, bisexual, transgender, and queer (or questioning) individuals.

 - While society is growing increasingly supportive of LGBTQ+, these individuals still face unique challenges that can harm their mental health and overall wellbeing.

 - Fortunately, counseling can help; with issues like deciding how and when to come out, dealing with discrimination, and managing mental illness.

 - Looking at the prevalence of mental illness in the LGBTQ+ community, these individuals are three times more likely to experience a mental health condition.

 - Additionally, LGBTQ+ individuals are 2.5 times more likely to develop depression, anxiety, and substance abuse.